Landing pages that improve themselves.

 Episode is a React 19 web app, shipped in five languages.
 I don't just hand off mockups, I design and prototype the harder flows directly in the codebase, the generation loader, the brand-confirm step and the Studio shell, using Claude, Claude Code and Cursor.
 When the prototype is the real app, timing, empty states and error paths get designed against real data instead of faked in a static frame and lost in handoff.

-Episode is in private beta, so the full case study, the trust flows, the design-system rules and the self-optimising model, is available on request.
-Tell me a little about who you are and I'll send it over.
+Episode is in private beta, so the unreleased flows and the full design-system rules aren't public yet.
+If you want a walkthrough of the parts that aren't on this page, tell me a little about who you are and I'll set one up.